-How to communicate FAFSA 2024 changes to families
+4 ways to communicate FAFSA 2025 changes to families

-Here at CampusESP we’re doing our part by helping our partner colleges and universities get those messages out to families.
-The sooner data is submitted the sooner your teams are able to roll out financial aid awards — and the more confident students and families can be about accepting, depositing, and enrolling.
+The sooner data is submitted by your families, the sooner your teams are able to roll out financial aid awards — and the more confident students and families can be about accepting, depositing, and enrolling.

-Check out some of the ways other institutions are tackling FAFSA communications this year and getting the word out.
+Using CampusESP?
+Check out four of the ways other institutions tackled FAFSA communications last year and get your plan in place for 2025!

 Announcements are probably the best way to get information regarding FAFSA changes and deadlines in front of parents.
-When the FAFSA finally opened, the team at Lamar University quickly alerted their families using an announcement email, highlighting the timeline and information families may need during the initial weeks of the launch.
+Last year, when the FAFSA finally opened, the team at Lamar University quickly alerted their families using an announcement email, highlighting the timeline and information families may have needed during the initial weeks of the launch.

-You can set up announcements to trigger an email to parents who have not yet submitted, notifying them about important dates/deadlines for reissuing aid to current students or creating financial aid awards for new students.
+You can add filters to announcements to send only to parents who have not yet submitted their form, notifying them about important dates/deadlines for reissuing aid to current students or creating financial aid awards for new students.
 It's the easiest way to reach your parents since most parents are regularly checking email (the average email open rate for CampusESP announcements is more than 50%).
 Include links in announcements to bring parents back to the related post in the portal where they can find more related information.

-Campaigns are a great way to remind parents about FAFSA deadlines every time they open their portal.
-University of Wisconsin-Stevens Point is running a campaign in their portal that helpfully elevates their FAFSA code and links out to encourage families to submit.
+Ads are a great way to remind parents about FAFSA deadlines every time they open their portal.
+University of Wisconsin-Stevens Point ran an ad campaign in their portal that helpfully elevated their FAFSA code and linked out to the form to encourage families to submit.

 Text messages have open rates of up to 98%, which makes SMS one of the best ways to spread the word about important FAFSA information and how it may impact families.
 St. Mary’s University texted parents to invite them to helpful virtual webinars where they could get information on FAFSA changes, ensuring parents would participate and get their questions answered.